gianlucaparadise/flutter_cast_framework/README.md

 #### 3. Open project in Xcode

-To open your flutter project with Xcode running `open ios/Runner.xcworkspace`
+To open your flutter project with Xcode, from root folder run `open ios/Runner.xcworkspace`

 #### 4. Chromecast SDK setup